 A second pier was later commissioned due to increased demand after paddle steamers and passenger ships to Swanage became more commonplace.

-Work began in 1895 and this pleasure pier was popular with visitors arriving by paddle-steamer and processing up and down the promenade until its decline in 1966 (along with the decline in the use of paddle steamers), and subsequent disrepair.
+Work began in 1895 and this new pleasure pier was highly popular with visitors arriving by paddle-steamer and processing up and down the promenade until its decline in 1966 (along with the decline in the use of paddle steamers), and subsequent disrepair.

 Now owned and maintained by the Swanage Pier Trust, who worked to raise over £1m to repair it, the pier has been rejuvenated as a tourist attraction and base for diving, angling and boat trips.